For most high achievers, the thought of failing at anything is paralyzing, demoralizing, and terrifying. Especially failing in public.

 Above all else, this requires that you give yourself permission to fail.

 Whatever evolutionary advantage this fear once had, it no longer applies to modern life.
-To iterate rapidly, you will need to be able to try and discard a great many options before you get to a few key purposes you can dedicate your life to.
+To iterate rapidly and find the best outcome, you will need to be able to try and discard a great many options before you get to a few key purposes you can dedicate your life to.

 But what do you do after you fail?